| SHOCKER SFT TROUBLESHOOTING - VISION | |

 Marker fires the first shot then no other shots, even though paint is loaded (stock board).

-· Vision mode on the stock board will only fire if it detects a ball load into the chamber.
-This means that it won't fire if a ball is loaded, only if it sees it load.
-To test this, pull the trigger in Vision mode so the LED is blinking slowly, once every second (this means no ball loaded).
-Then, drop a paintball into the chamber, push it out, then drop it in again (you must do it twice in this situation).
-The board should then register the ball as loaded by blinking fast and allowing you to fire once.
+· Vision mode on Smart Parts boards (stock, NXT, Blackheart) only fires if it detects a ball "load into the chamber".
+This means that it won't fire if a ball is simply loaded, but rather it fires when it sees the action of the chamber going from empty to loaded.
+To test this, pull the trigger in Vision mode a couple times to clear the shot.
+Then block the reflective eye with your finger, then unblock it, then block it a second time.
+The board should register the chamber as loaded by blinking fast and allowing you to fire once.
+If you're able to manually get the eye to detect your finger then chances are the paint being used is too dark (eye sensitivity can be adjusted on Predator 5.0 or Tadao M7 boards).
 If it doesn't work then there may be another electronics issue, read below.

 · To test whether or not the eye is working, disassemble the marker and remove the eye from the body.
 Then, reconnect the eye to the upper board and try to "detect" an object such as the tabletop.
 Be sure there aren't any light sources shining directly into the eye, or it may interfere with the eye.
 If you are able to detect an object, skip down to the "eye angle problem".
 If you aren't able to detect anything, read ahead.